 Kevin joined GeoSpatial Services as a GIS Analyst in the fall of 2013.
 His educational background is in environmental studies and environmental geography, giving him a wide and varied understanding on how ecosystems function.
 He has an extensive and varied background in engineering/environmental consulting, specifically in the application of GIS analysis to describe and model natural resources.
 Kevin also has considerable experience in developing database and spreadsheet applications for collecting, warehousing, and analyzing natural resource data.
 Additionally, Kevin has also been in the development and application of analytical and geospatial tools for ecosystem services and environmental function analysis.
 Outside of work, Kevin enjoys woodworking, gardening and the outdoors, especially hunting and fishing.

 In 2012, Hannah received her undergraduate Bachelors of Science in Environmental Studies with an emphasis in Policy and Planning from Bemidji State University in Bemidji, Minnesota.
 From there she was at Minnesota State University Mankato, where she completed an undergraduate GIS Certification.
 This led her to Saint Mary’s University of Minnesota where she completed a Masters of Science in Geographic Information Science.
 Hannah started working with GeoSpatial Services as a student technician in June 2014, then as a GIS Natural Resource Technician in December 2015, and now has a full time position as a GIS Analyst.
-When she does have time to spare, you can find her absorbed in her record collection, doing anything outside, or at Crossfit.
+When she does have time to spare, you can find her absorbed in her record collection, testing her cooking skills, or exercising.

 Roger recently joined the GeoSpatial Services team as a GIS Developer/Analyst in January of 2017.
 His educational background includes a Bachelor’s Degree in Environmental Studies from the University of Minnesota and a Master’s Degree in Geographic Information Science for Development and Environment from Clark University in Worcester, MA.
 Roger has served as a Peace Corps volunteer in Botswana, Southern Africa, where he worked with local communities and government agencies to improve the management, protection and infrastructure of the Kgaladi Transfrontier Park and Tsodilo Hills National Monument.
 He also has diverse work experience with GIS and remote sensing-based projects, including 6 years of experience in developing and applying geospatial solutions for investigating the spatial components of aquatic ecosystem research for the Great Rivers and Great Lakes Environmental Monitoring and Assessment Program at the EPA Mid-Continent Ecology Lab in Duluth, MN.
 Prior to joining GSS, he spent 7 years leading a project to map terrestrial habitats on the islands of American Samoa using remote sensing data.
 Roger enjoys spending his free time with his family, hiking, camping and traveling.